 8. Sort out your phone/communications

-Husband and I are also those weirdos who aren’t on Facebook or Twitter, so we’ve told our family and friends who want to keep up to date with the trip to follow along on Instagram.
-We’ve also created a private, password-protected mini-blog using Tumblr (totally underrated app) that only our family and friends have the password to, so we can share more personal stuff.
+I’m also not on Facebook or Twitter, so my family and friends follow my travels on Instagram.
+You can also created a private, password-protected mini-blog using Tumblr (totally underrated app) that only your family and friends have the password to, so you can share more personal stuff.
 There’s also the functionality of a private message section and a public post section, again to make it easy to communicate without international roaming.

 9.Bills, bills, bills